About This Blog

 I work in technology and play in the mountains.
 I’m passionate about strong coffee, following Christ, being a loving husband, and changing people’s lives through the work I do each day.
 Coffee helps with the last three.

 Before my current adventure started, I co-founded and ran marketing at The Iron Yard, which became the largest in-person code school in the world.
 Before my journey into the wild west of entrepreneurship, I worked as a marketing strategist and project manager for brands like Best Buy, Double Day, and Colonial Williamsburg.

-When I’m not at work you’re likely to find me reading, in the woods training for a mountain bike race, tinkering in my shop, or delivering flowers for my wife’s business.
+When I’m not at work you’re likely to find me playing with my son, reading, in the woods mountain biking, tinkering in my shop, or delivering flowers for my wife’s business.

 About Me: The Long Version